ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 However, it didn't seem to complement the standard deviation well, only detecting that the robot was stuck in cases where the standard deviation measure already realized it.

+Unfortunately, the Sphero completely failed at my initial goal.
+My cat has no interest in it, no matter how it is moving around.